header graphic

 Professional Homepage Roeland van der Marel

-About me: STScI profile, Linkedin profile, NL Embassy profile, WikiPedia profile, Biography, Personal Homepage
+About me: STScI profile, Linkedin profile, WikiPedia profile, Biographies, Personal Homepage

 HSTPROMO logo

-HSTPROMO: The High-Resolution Space Telescope Proper Motion Collaboration
+[Hubble] The High-Resolution Space Telescope Proper Motion Collaboration (HSTPROMO)

-I coordinate the HSTPROMO collaboration, and lead several of its projects.
-The collaboration consists of a set of related projects with various high-resolution space telescopes (Hubble, Gaia, and other future telescopes) aimed at improving our dynamical understanding of stars, clusters, and galaxies in the nearby Universe through measurement and interpretation of their proper (i.e., sideways) motions.
+The Hubble Space Telescope has been revolutionizing astronomy since its launch in 1990, due to its exquisite sharpness and stability, and its wide range of scientific instruments.
+I am a frequent user of Hubble.
+I established and lead the HSTPROMO collaboration, and have led many of its projects over the past 2 decades.
+The collaboration consists of science investigations with various high-resolution space telescopes, and especially Hubble, aimed at improving our dynamical understanding of stars, clusters, and galaxies in the nearby Universe through measurement and interpretation of their proper (i.e., sideways) motions.

 For example, check out my team's 2012 Hubble Space Telescope results on the motion of the Andromeda galaxy M31:

-our 2019 improved measurements with Gaia, or my team's 2014 Hubble Space Telescope results on the rotation of the Large Magellanic Cloud
+or my 2014 Hubble Space Telescope results on the rotation of the Large Magellanic Cloud

 James Webb Space Telescope